TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 The distance between vertices.
 Godot units are typically considered to be meters.
 This scales the terrain on X and Z axes.

+This variable changes the global position of landscape features.
+A mountain peak might be at (512, 512), but with a vertex spacing of 2.0 it is now located at (1024, 1024).

+All Terrain3D functions with a global_position expect an absolute global value.
+If you would normally use :ref:`Terrain3DStorage.import_images<class_Terrain3DStorage_method_import_images>` to import an image in the region at (-1024, -1024), with a mesh_vertex_spacing of 2, you'll need to import that image at (-2048, -2048) to place it in the same region.

+To scale heights, export the height map and reimport it with a new height scale.

 .. rst-class:: classref-item-separator

 ----